cujomalainey/ant-arduino/README.md

 ## News

-* 04/21/2016 Project from Andrew Wrapp xbee-arduino
+* 04/21/2016 Project forked from Andrew Wrapp xbee-arduino

 ## Documentation
 Doxygen API documentation is available in the downloads.
 Unfortunately it is not available online anymore as Git does not support the html mime type as Subversion does